The Essence of Design, Part 4 - Tying it All Together

 With these considerations in mind, I ultimately decide that I will go with an analogous color scheme, with green being my base color, and incorporating rich shades of brown and tints of yellow to accent my room, along with some neutral white to create some variety that won’t be distracting.

-Now that my colors are set, I want to give some thought to the materials and textures that I’ll need to help support my room , while maximizing the comfort level.
+Now that my colors are set, I want to give some thought to the materials and textures that I’ll need to help support my room, while maximizing the comfort level.

 For the couch, loveseat, and chaise lounge, I need something soft, that will conform to the shape of my family and visitors, like it’s wrapping itself around them in a gentle embrace.
 Since I’m not worried about damage from rough use or shifting furniture, and I’m not terribly concerned about stains, I decide that linen will be the perfect option to achieve what I want.
 Linen will provide the soft, comforting feel that I’m looking for, and the texture is smooth, but still gives a handwoven impression that will fit beautifully within the natural look I’m going for.

-For the rug, I want something soft that will caress the feet, while also being fairly resistant to staining if we do have a drink spill, and durable enough to prevent scuffing.
+For the rug, I want something soft that will caress the feet, while also being resistant to staining if we do have a drink spill, and durable enough to prevent scuffing.
 I select polyester, both because it is soft and easy on skin, but also because it is resistant to stains and fairly easy to clean.
 The texture also has the strands rising up to caress the feet, almost like a miniature forest, so I know it will perfectly accent the trees outside.

-To round out my decorations, I decide that a nice areca palm in the corner will tie in beautifully with the outdoors, and create the impression that the room is an extension of the landscape.
+To round out my decorations, I decide that a nice areca palm in the corner will tie in beautifully with the outdoors and create the impression that the room is an extension of the landscape.
 I use simple, modern designs with smooth curves, that don’t require a lot of study for my clock and lamps, to accent my space.
-Finally, I use two identical pieces of wall art, with colors that match my palette, to create a refined look, and position them in a way that they draw attention to my window as the centerpiece.
+Finally, I use two identical pieces of wall art, with colors that match my palette, to create a refined look, and position them in a way that draws attention to my window as the centerpiece.

 The final design is the Klaussner room - a breathtaking space that will ensure my family and guests are comfortable and at ease, whether we’re talking or reading.
-By taking advantage of the elements already provided, I’ve created a space where natural colors and lighting create the impression that you’re stepping into a beautiful forest, and letting the gentle touch of nature wash over you.
+By taking advantage of the elements already provided, I’ve created a space where natural colors and lighting create the impression that you’re stepping into a beautiful forest and letting the gentle touch of nature wash over you.

-By keeping the basic principles of interior design in mind, and creating a natural balance between the space and purpose, I was able to determine a clear and simple theme to guide my design.
+By keeping the basic principles of interior design in mind and creating a natural balance between the space and purpose, I was able to determine a clear and simple theme to guide my design.
 From there, I was able to find a color scheme that fostered the emotions I wanted, with materials and textures that not only support my purpose, but accent the room beautifully.

 I sincerely hope you’ve enjoyed this series, and that the world of interior design is a little less mysterious to you now.
-Using these basic tenets, anyone can start to craft a beautiful design that will result in a home that welcomes their friends and family in, and invites them to stay awhile.
+Using these basic tenets, anyone can start to craft a beautiful design that will result in a home that welcomes their friends and family in and invites them to stay awhile.

 You may still not be ready to tackle everything yourself, and that’s perfectly fine.
 There are plenty of people and resources available to help you, and this guide is only the start.
 Consult the experts and use everything you can find to design the home of your dreams.
 Now, go and create something beautiful!